 When asked during one of the rare interviews with him about his secrets on the guitar he said: “No secrets at all, it takes drive and a passion , I think too many kids today don’t have good role models to look up to.
 Picking up a guitar for 5 minutes and chatting on the computer won’t do the trick… if you put the time in , your rewards are great”.

-Bobby Ferrara sadly died in his sleep at his home after suffering a fatal heart attack.
-Bobby was far more than a fast guitarist and inspirational composer, he was a loving husband to his still newlywed wife Angel, and a clean living young man with such a kind and generous personality to all he met.
+Bobby Ferrara who sadly died in his sleep at his home was far more than a fast guitarist and inspirational composer, he was a loving husband to his still newlywed wife Angel, and a clean living young man with a kind and generous personality to all he met.

-He died from a fatal heart attack in his sleep on January 15, 2008 at the age of 42.
+He sadly died from a fatal heart attack that woke him up in the night, followed by a two hour fight to survive, but sadly on January 15, 2008 at the age of 42.